pluralsight/guides/draft/ruby-ruby-on-rails/react-vs-angular-2-integration-with-rails/article.md

 #### Setting up the environment for React
  Because React's JSX easily integrates with the asset pipeline, you can setup the environment by simply installing the [react-rails](https://github.com/reactjs/react-rails) gem.
-It comes with a great set of useful features - server-side rendering, component generators and other.
+It comes with a great set of useful features - server-side rendering, component generators and more.
 Add the gem to your Gemfile:

 ```ruby
 # Gemfile.rb